Crdr0122/waywire/Readme.md

   - Isn't this a protocol problem?
 Why is the uint/int type set at the event/request site and not the enum?
 What happens if two different use sites uses different types?
 - Only supports generating all the protocols in one generatedModules call, or else external enums and cross protocol calls error
   - wayland.xml is included and all its enums will be merged into the generatedModules call
-- The design forces you to register something in the registry for an new id event/request that is automatically registered, which disallow ignoring like in libwayland
-  - If two events can make new objects of each other, the handlers infinitely wrap down
-- You can use registerObject to override a registered handler.
+- You can use registerObject to override a registered handler, or add a handler after ignoring it in the event it spawned in.
 This is used in connect to register the first WlDisplayHandler
 - Destructors not distinguished out yet, won't actually matter since you should also remember yourself which stuff are destroyed, the internal map shouldn't be relied on
 - Do I need to add something for the user to pass in their own data like the void* ptr in libwayland?
 - If there are any funnily named requests or events that cause name collision, I would need to change the namings.
 Right now I haven't met any protocols that do that